buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcMassFlowRateMeasure.md

 # IfcMassFlowRateMeasure

-_IfcMassFlowRateMeasure_ is a measure of the mass of a medium flowing per unit time.
+_IfcMassFlowRateMeasure_ is a measure of the mass of a medium flowing per unit time.<!-- end of definition -->

 Usually measured in kg/s.